 Boone REMC is no longer providing fair credit to solar owners for all the electricity they generate.
 Utility leadership recently decided to end its long standing net metering policy.
-Net metering ensures solar owners earn fair credit for the electricity they generate.
+Net metering, which allows you earn full retail rate credit on your electric bill for the electricity you produce and send to your neighbors instead of using right away, ensures solar owners earn fair credit for the electricity they generate.

 The replacement reduces the credits that those member-owners receive for electricity they share with their neighbors.
 In some cases, this change doubled solar owners’ electric bills.

 The utility made this significant change with only one month’s notice to existing solar owners.
 Boone REMC made no notice to and took no input from the broader cooperative membership.
 These changes will harm customers who invested in rooftop solar while net metering was available.
 They discourage other member-owners from installing solar panels in the future.